 Therefore, as a national contingency plan and to sustain the economic growth under impending climate change, there is an urgent need to diversify the energy supply mix using other forms of renewable energy that are not water dependent.
 If corrective measures are not taken in time, the import electricity might become necessary and have adverse impact on the competitiveness of our local industries.

+Following are expected scenario :

+The continuously drying up of spring water, which serves as critical and important source of water for drinking, irrigation and hydropower production, will have significant impact on the live and livelihood of the people for not being able to grow adequate food nor bank of adaptation technologies as more affordable power supply would be required.

+The hydropower generation would decline due to low levels of water in the river system where large hydropower plant have been built and hence not able to generate much energy that would be needed to power the technologies (heating, cooling, storage systems) to enhance the adaptive capacity.

+This would potentially lead to import of energy from outside Bhutan.
+Increased dependence on imported energy would make the country economically more vulnerable.

+Presently agriculture being dependent on rain fed system, the project will attempt to establish protected agriculture that will have limited climate change influence in its production due to controlled environment.

+Therefore, this project is aimed to address the above issues by diversifying energy supply mix and harness alternate renewable energy resources for enhancing community resilience for sustainable food security.

 Describe how the sustainability of the project/programme outcomes has been taken into account when designing the project / programme.